EmilyQue/SeniorCapstone/README.md

 ## Technical Approach
 The general technical approach taken was to design the diagrams and wireframes first, to understand what the application would look like.
 Then I set up the database in MySQL to have the proper tables.
 I used a previous project of a blog that I made a few semesters ago as a reference.
 During that time, I used the Laravel framework to create the blog, which is why I decided to use the same framework to make this project, as it is the one that I am most familiar with.
 Additionally, I plan to use Bootstrap for the user interface.

+The sitemap diagram below shows the connections between each web page.
+The registration page directs the user to the login page, and the login page directs the user to the home page.
+The home page will have access to the posts and user account.
+![sitemap]

 ## Outstanding Issues
 There are currently no outstanding issues.